 After Wholeness II

 On the morning tram with a bag of monkey nuts for the birds.
-Peckish, it felt good to run my fingers inside the pack, revolving a sensual double bulb, one reflecting the other like playing card queens.
+I was peckish and it felt good to run my fingers inside the pack, revolving a sensual double bulb, one reflecting the other like playing card queens.
 Rippled, crackable and delicate.

 Each crunch inside my fist made an assistance dog, sitting on the floor opposite, look off to his right and shuffle very slightly on his paws.
 His owner didn’t seem happy at all.